Rapid Results: Development impact

 Following a project on HIV/AIDS awareness among youth, Eritrean Minister of Education Osman Saleh called the Rapid Results approach "a new movement."
-In Kenya, an independent evaluation by the AIDS Research and Treatment journal reported that “significant improvement in PMTCT [prevention of mother-to-child-transmission] services can be achieved through introduction of an RRI [Rapid Results Initiative], which appears to lead to sustained benefits for pregnant HIV-infected women and their infants.”
+In Kenya, an independent evaluation by the AIDS Research and Treatment journal reported that “significant improvement in PMTCT (prevention of mother-to-child-transmission) services can be achieved through the introduction of RRI (Rapid Results Initiative), which appears to lead to sustainable benefits for pregnant HIV-infected women and their infants.”

 Due to its success in a variety of contexts, the Rapid Results approach has been adopted by the World Bank, as well as by many Kenyan government ministries.